fabridigua/LogicGamesSolver/README.md

 - **Stars** [ex.  `python main.py stars 8 1`  ]

-  *Description*: given a grid divided into regions insert a star in each row, column and sector
+  *Description*: given a grid divided into regions insert a star in each row, column and sector.

   *Parameters*: